Table of Content:

 file:pipe

-Create a new pipe that can be used in redirections.
-A pipe contains a read-end and write-end.
+Creates a new pipe that can be used in redirections.
+Outputs a map with two

 When redirecting command input from a pipe with <